neph1/LlamaTale-DiscordBot/README.md

 You can do the first step in this tutorial for example: https://www.howtogeek.com/364225/how-to-make-your-own-discord-bot/

 After that you need to add the bot to your discord server.
 The same tutorial has a step about this below the coding part.

+LlamaTale-DiscordBot is free to use for personal purposes.
+Contact me if you wish to use it commercially.